Jump, Little Children

-Jump, Little Children is an American indie rock band that formed in 1991 in Winston-Salem, North Carolina, United States.
+Jump, Little Children was an American indie rock band that formed in 1991 in Winston-Salem, North Carolina, United States.
 Known for its unique sound, energetic live performances, and willingness to interact with fans, the band has a devoted following and is a fixture in the Charleston, South Carolina music scene.
 The name "Jump, Little Children" is taken from a song written by blues musician Leroy Dallas and covered by Sonny Terry and Brownie McGhee.